-The Holiday Inn – North Randall is an abandoned hotel adjacent to the now-demolished Randall Park Mall in Randall Park, Ohio.
+The Holiday Inn – North Randall was an abandoned hotel adjacent to Randall Park Mall in Randall Park, Ohio.

 The Holiday Inn – North Randall became a Days Inn in 1988 and then a Days Hotel before closing in 1991.
 In 1998, the village of Randall Park purchased the vacant Holiday Inn with plans to transform it into a new Village Hall.
 1

 The abandoned hotel was sold to an affiliate of Industrial Commercial Properties Corp. of Solon and Industrial Realty Group of California on October 6, 2016.
 5 The pair plan to raze the building and sell sites on the five-acre parcel to food-related and other retailers.